A monotone scheme for high-dimensional fully nonlinear PDEs: The numerical scheme

-(v) When $\th \ge {2\over d}$, Assumption \ref{assum-mon} is violated.
-In this case we may always set $p := {1\over 3}$ and our algorithm reduces back to \cite{FTW}, by replacing the Brownian motion there with trinomial tree.
-We may easily obtain the bounds \reff{FTWconstraint0} and \reff{FTWconstraint} as in \cite{FTW}.
-See also Remarks \ref{rem-p}.
+\item[(iii)] When $\theta\ge{2\over d+3}$, or more generally when $\theta \ge\theta_d$, we may set $p:= {1\over 3}$ and our algorithm reduces back to \cite{FTW}, by replacing the Brownian motion with trinomial tree; see Remark~\ref{rem-p}.
+In this case Assumption~\ref{assum-mon} may be violated, but we can still easily obtain the same bound (\ref{FTWconstraint0}) as in \cite {FTW}.
+That is, under (\ref{FTWconstraint0}) our algorithm (with $p={1\over 3}$) is still monotone, but the proof should follow the arguments in \cite{FTW}, rather than those in Lemma~\ref{lem-mon}.

-(vi) The above choices of $p$ and the scaling of $\si_0$ is somewhat optimal in order to maintain the monotonicity.
-However, given $G$, they may not be optimal for the convergence of the scheme.
-In our numerical examples in Section \ref{sect-num} below, we may choose some different $\si_0$ and $p$.
-It is not clear to us how to choose $p$ and $\si_0$ so as to optimize the efficiency of the algorithm. }\end{rem}